 What is Sarcoma?

 Sarcoma is a cancer of the bone or connective tissue, such as nerves, muscles, cartilage, tendons, fat, and blood vessels.
 These malignancies can occur in the arms, legs, chest, abdomen, head or neck.
-There are over 150 subtypes of sarcoma, with each having a distinctly different genetic makeup.
+There are over 150 subtypes of sarcoma, each with unique genomic mutations.
 Sarcomas comprise less than 1% of adult cancers and 15% of pediatric cancers.
-Approximately 15,000 individuals are diagnosed with bone or soft-tissue sarcoma in the U.S. each year.
+Approximately 16,000 individuals are diagnosed with bone or soft-tissue sarcoma in the U.S. each year.

 - Approximately one-half of bone sarcomas and about one-fifth of soft tissue sarcomas are diagnosed in people under the age of 35.